Toledo Jeeps

 In the 1947–48 NBL season, Sobek, Tidrick and Rivlin returned, and were joined by Dick Mehen and Harry Boykoff.
 The team finished with a record of 22–37 and missed the playoffs.
+That season was also notable for Jackie Goldsmith's brief involvement with the team; Goldsmith would later be better known for his involvement in the 1951 college basketball point-shaving scandal that involved a total of 34 (later 35) past or present college basketball players from that time in seven (later eight) colleges to fix matches by point-shaving for betting purposes (like in Goldsmith's case as a since-retired player) that almost completely ruined the sport of basketball's reputation entirely at the time.
 On May 10, 1948, the Jeeps joined the Fort Wayne Zollner Pistons, Indianapolis Kautskys, Minneapolis Lakers, Rochester Royals, and Oshkosh All-Stars as one of six NBL teams to at least try and switch from the NBL to the Basketball Association of America (BAA), though like the All-Stars, the Jeeps failed to switch leagues that year and joined the aborted BAA Buffalo team and cities of Louisville, Kentucky and Wilkes-Barre, Pennsylvania as failed teams and locations to have teams enter the BAA that year.
-The 1947-48 season later proved to be the Jeeps' last; they were replaced for what became the NBL's final season with the Waterloo Hawks, who inherited Mehen and Boykoff from Toledo.
+The 1947-48 NBL season later proved to be the Jeeps' last; they were replaced for what became the NBL's final season with the Hammond Calumet Buccaneers.
+Meanwhile, another new NBL team added for that same season, the Waterloo Hawks, ended up inheriting Mehen and Boykoff from Toledo.